-Why is a bodyboard called boogie board?
+Why is a bodyboard called a boogie board?
 Is bodyboarding one of those sports with several names?
 Is boogie boarding used in a derogatory way?

 1. A style of fast blues music played on the piano;